-- Indenture, dated October 31, 2018, among KLX Energy Services Holdings, Inc., as the issuer, KLX Energy Services LLC, KLX RE Holdings LLC and Wilmington Trust, National Association, as trustee and collateral agent (incorporated by reference to the Company's Current Report on Form 8-K (File No. 001-38609) filed 4.1 with the SEC on November 1, 2018) - First Supplemental Indenture, dated November 16, 2018, among KLX Energy Services Holdings, Inc., as the issuer, the Guaranteeing Subsidiaries named therein and Wilmington Trust, National Association, as trustee and 4.1.1 collateral agent Form of 11.500% Senior Secured Notes due 2025 (included in Exhibit 4.1) - 4.2
+- 4.1 Indenture, dated October 31, 2018, among KLX Energy Services Holdings, Inc., as the issuer, KLX Energy Services LLC, KLX RE Holdings LLC and Wilmington Trust, National Association, as trustee and collateral agent (incorporated by reference to the Company's Current Report on Form 8-K (File No. 001-38609) filed with the SEC on November 1, 2018) - 4.1.1 First Supplemental Indenture, dated November 16, 2018, among KLX Energy Services Holdings, Inc., as the issuer, the Guaranteeing Subsidiaries named therein and Wilmington Trust, National Association, as trustee and collateral agent (incorporated by reference to the Company's Annual Report on Form 10-K (File No. 001-38609) filed with the SEC on March 21, 2019)